Manufacturer: Request For Music

 What it outputs

-On every clock step, the module outputs:
+On every clock step or manual instantiation, the module outputs:

 • CV1 = chord root (1V/Oct)